 India is a unique country.
 With a population of close to 1.5 billion, coupled with infrastructure availability & lower wage rate, the country represents unlimited possibilities for almost every type of business.

 At the same time, India is still an unknown territory for many buyers looking to acquire local targets.
-So conducting thorough Due Diligence on potential targets is crucial – and a lack thereof can land you in hot waters easily.
+So conducting thorough research and taking on due diligence consultants to look into potential targets is crucial – and a lack thereof can land you in hot waters easily.

 So, before entering into any transaction with a company, either a buy-transaction or a sell-transaction, proper vendor analysis becomes especially relevant.

 In this blog, I will be mentioning a list of steps required to be undertaken for assessing any target company.
 During my experience with companies of varying scale (Turnover between 1 Million USD – 500 Million USD), I have used this list below to understand potential target companies better.